 Samsung Electronics is currently mass producing 64GB Solid State Drives (SSDs) that will reach much faster speeds (read at 100MB per second, write at 80MB per second) using a new Serial ATA interface (SATA-II).
 It’s being referred to as the Samsung SATA-II SSD and eventually a 128GB model will be produced as well.
-Source: CNET.
+Source: Direct2Dell Blog:

 Today, I wanted to let our customers know that in the coming weeks we will be launching the Dell Flash Ultra Performance SSD based on Samsung’s SATA II-SSD technology, available in 32GB and 64GB capacities, which will leave traditional notebook hard drives in the dust.
 This generation of SSDs delivers on the hype we’ve all read about: reliability, durability AND performance.